Algatech/Gomoku_Search_Tree_Java/README.md

 # Gomoku_Search_Tree_Java
-Implementation of Monte Carlo Search Tree to Play Gomoku in Java
+Implementation of Monte Carlo Search Tree to Play Gomoku in Java.

 All Java classes involved with my Gomoku game:
 NewBoardGUI.java - User Interface which shows the board and player tokens.
 Any changes that take place on this board will be reflected onto the virtual board as well.